marbraket/LearnGit/README.md

 [from Stackoverflow](https://stackoverflow.com/questions/2452226/master-branch-and-origin-master-have-diverged-how-to-undiverge-branches)

-### Create local branch for new things
+### Create local branch for new things  TODO How to seperate?
+    git checkout -b NEW_THINGS_A origin/master
-    git checkout -b NEW_THINGS origin/master
+    git checkout -b NEW_THINGS_B origin/master

-    git push origin NEW_THINGS
+A and B get mixed!

 ### Switch to remote branch (git clone does not clone branches)
     git checkout -b BRANCH origin/BRANCH